Family Medical Leave Act PA (FMLA)

 - Because of a serious health condition that makes the employee unable to perform his or her job

 - To care for a sick family member

 - To care for a new child (including by birth, adoption or foster care)

-The FMLA is administered by the Employment Standards Administration’s Wage and Hour Division within the U.S. Department of Labor.
+The Family Medical Leave Act in PA is administered by the Employment Standards Administration’s Wage and Hour Division within the U.S. Department of Labor.

 If you have suffered from an adverse employment action because you were sick or had a health issue in the family, you must first determine if you and your employer are covered under the FMLA, and if so, whether your rights under the FMLA have been violated.

 The FMLA requires covered employers to grant an eligible employee up to a total of 12 work weeks of unpaid leave during any 12 month period for one or more of the reasons specified above.
 Disputes may arise under the FMLA, and it is important for employees and employers to determine how or if FMLA applies, and what rights and responsibilities each employee or employer may have.